wlk/bitcoinj-scala-examples/README.md

 This is a collection of different bitcoinj examples rewritten to scala.
 Most of them are not very interesting or insightful but I did this just as an exercise.
+Some examples work on test network and require running a full node on localhost, others use main Bitcoin network.

 ##Examples so far:
 1. DumpWallet